-The hair covers almost all the body, only the face and lower parts of the legs having a covering of short fibers.
+Alpacas are usually 3′ 9″ to 4′ 9″ in height, and weigh between 99 to 174 pounds.
+They have a smaller and more curved profile than the llama.
+There are two breeds of the Alpacas: the Huacaya and the Suri.
+The Huacaya is the more common type in Peru representing 93% of the population, and has relatively short fiber which is dense, curly and voluminous.
+Fur covers most of their body, the face and lower parts of the legs are the only parts with short fibers.
 The Suri has long, straight hair which is silky and exceptionally lustrous.
-Alpacas are shorn with knives or shears, usually once a year between November and April.
-The yield per animal is variable, but a general average is about five pounds.
-There are specimens, however, which can yield fleeces weighing up to 15 pounds.
+Alpacas in Peru are shorn with knives or shears, usually once a year between November and April.
+The yield per animal varies, but generally averages about five pounds per animal.
+There are alpacas, however, which can yield fleece weighing up to 15 pounds.

-It is furthermore easily dyed to any color and always retains its natural luster.
+The varying qualities are used to create different products such as cloth, scarves, sweaters, blankets, rugs and other products.
+Alpaca may also be blended with other fibers, preferably with other natural fibers.
+Alpaca is extraordinarily strong, even in the finest qualities, thus making it ideal for industrial processing.
+Furthermore, it’s easily dyed to any color and always retains its natural luster.
 It is also possible to process Alpaca on the woolen or worsted systems, so that it can be used to produce a range of cloths from coarse tweeds to fine gabardine.

-Alpaca fiber does not easily break, fray, stain or accumulate charges of static electricity; it is easy to launder.
+Alpaca fiber does not easily break, fray, stain or accumulate charges of static electricity.
 Alpaca provides a relatively high yield of fiber after processing (between 87% and 95% compared with 43% to 76% for sheep’s wool).
-Furthermore, it is easy and economical to process owing to the lack of grease or lanolin in the fiber and, unlike cashmere, does not need to be de-haired.
+In addition, it is easy and economical to process owing to the lack of grease or lanolin in the fiber and, unlike cashmere, does not need to be de-haired.